 - People pray for one another.

-Enough of an initial relationship can be established that encourage further church visits.
+Enough of an initial relationship can be established that encourages further church visits.

 Read more: Useful Small Talk at Church Welcome Centers